RusticiSoftware/SCORMCloud_MoodleModule/README.md

+* Download the module zip file from our public GitHub repository (https://github.com/RusticiSoftware/SCORMCloud_MoodleModule).
-* Download the zip file from our public GitHub repository (https://github.com/RusticiSoftware/SCORMCloud_Moodle19Mod).
+* Download the format zip file from our public GitHub repository (https://github.com/RusticiSoftware/SCORMCloud_MoodleFormat).
-* Extract the zip file locally.
+* Extract the zip files locally.
-* Upload the directories according to the structure in the zip file (course/format to course/format, admin/report/scormcloud to admin/report/scormcloud and scormcloud to the moodleMod folder)
+* Upload the directories according to the structure in the zip file (format to course/format, admin/report/scormcloud to admin/report/scormcloud and mod/scormcloud to the moodleMod folder)
 * Log in as admin, go to the Notifications page, and the import scripts will run.
 * At this point, the mod will have been included.
 The next steps relate to configuring your SCORM Cloud account.
 	* Go here to sign up for your Cloud account.
 Your AppId and SecretKey will be delivered to you via email.